farouk-afolabi/data-visualization-ui-library/README.md

 ## Overview

-This project is a pattern library created by Group 11 for showcasing foundational design elements and patterns.
+This project is a pattern library for showcasing foundational design elements and patterns.
 It includes essential elements such as color schemes, typography, and other UI components, designed using **Bootstrap** and **D3.js**.

 ## Technologies Used